BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

-# Core Pan: Pan-Genome Analysis Overview
+# Core Pan Overview
-## Project Purpose
+## Project Purpose: Pan-Genome Analysis

 The goal of this section of the project is to analyze the pan-genome of the bacterial genomes to identify core and accessory genes, assess genome completeness, and explore evolutionary relationships.